LarryIsBetter/Ledger-Live-Flatpak/README.md

 This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrobox container so if you have issues I don't know try that.

-All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration by default (unsure about Nvidia on this one).
+All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland by default.
 Simple and easy nothing else.

-To build and install the Flatpak run.
+To build and install the Flatpak first modify the file .yml and the .desktop files accordingly then run.

 flatpak-builder --install --user --force-clean build-dir com.Ledger.LedgerLive.yml